 The clouds channel slowly through the very treetops of the bulbous Himalayan Mountains, which is replaced by thick, lowered fog in the early mornings.
-Far away shelters and farmed land is visibly scattered along the mountainsides facing Manali.
-I wonder how often, if ever, the people living higher up must make trips down to the village.
+Far away homes and farmed land are visibly scattered along the mountainsides facing Manali.
+I wonder how often, if ever, the people living higher up make trips down to the village.
 And the people – I could say so much, but it doesn’t feel like it is mine to say.
 Everyone is generous, kind, and welcoming here in foothills of these gracious mountains.

 2016 – Edit

-I love reading the original entry above from when I was 21, new to travelling, and looking for ways to describe a place in ways I could relate (botany, agriculture, mountains) when everything about the place seemed very surreal.
+Ahhh – reading the original entry above from when I was 21 and new to travelling.
+Looking to describe a place in ways I could relate (botany, agriculture, mountains) when everything about the place was entirely new and surreal.